Keche Joshua says it's disrespectful to compare Sarkodie to Obrafour

 Watch the video below:

-Andrew King says Sarkodie deserves the title of the greatest rapper of all time in Ghana

-Andrew King, a member of the Keche musical group, revealed that Ghanaian rapper Sarkodie is the greatest rapper in Ghana of all time.
+In comparison, Andrew King, a member of the Keche musical group, claimed that Ghanaian rapper Sarkodie is the greatest rapper in Ghana of all time.

 Watch the video below: